Alice (?) Fitz Robert

 I have no traced William de Chesney as the hodler of no fewer than twenty-seven fees or thereabouts, under sundry "honours' and barons, a fact which will explain the devolution of a goodly number of manors." pp. 4-6.

-William (?) de Chesney was born circa 1136 at Horsford, Norfolk, England.
+William (?) de Chesney was born about 1136 at Horsford, Norfolk, England,

 Children of William (?) de Chesney